jw3126/Setfield.jl/paper/paper.md

 `@set spaceship.captain.name = "Julia"`

 And voila, this returns an updated copy.
 The implementation is based on the lens formalism, see the documentation of the package.
-For an entry point to the lens literature see the introduction of [@AlgebrasAndUpdateStrategies].
+For an entry point to the lens literature see the introduction of [@AlgebrasAndUpdateStrategies] or references in [@riley2018categories].

 # Acknowledgements